kanidm/kanidm/kanidm_book/src/installing_the_server.md

 ## TLS

-You'll need a volume where you can place configuration, certificates and the database:
+You'll need a volume where you can place configuration, certificates, and the database:

     docker volume create kanidmd

 You should have a chain.pem and key.pem in your kanidmd volume.
 The reason for requiring TLS is explained in [why tls](./why_tls.md).
-In summary TLS is our root of trust between the server and clients, and a critical element of ensuring a secure system.
+In summary, TLS is our root of trust between the server and clients, and a critical element of ensuring a secure system.

 The key.pem should be a single PEM private key, with no encryption.
 The file content should be similar to:

     -----BEGIN RSA PRIVATE KEY-----
-    MII...
-    ...
+    MII...<base64>
     -----END RSA PRIVATE KEY-----

 The chain.pem is a series of PEM formatted certificates.
 The leaf certificate, or the certificate